decaluwe/2D-porous-flux-model/README.md

 ## User inputs
 The user inputs the geometry/microstructure for the porous diffusion layer and the boundary conditions:
-* Uniform temperature for the entire simulation domain.
+* Uniform temperature for the entire simulation domain
-* Pressure in axial pores.
+* Pressure in axial pores
-* Width of axial pores in Si and distance between axial pores.
+* Width of axial pores in Si and distance between axial pores
-* Thickness of porous diffusion layer.
+* Thickness of porous diffusion layer
-* Diffusion layer porosity.
+* Diffusion layer porosity
-* Avg. pore radius within porous diffusion layer.
+* Avg. pore radius within porous diffusion layer
-* Avg. particle size in porous diffusion layer.
+* Avg. particle size in porous diffusion layer
-* Current density at PEMFC boundary.
+* Current density at PEMFC boundary
-* Simulation time for transient process.
+* Simulation time for transient process
-* Absolute and relative tolerances for solver.
+* Absolute and relative tolerances for solver
-* Discretization in the horizontal (x) and vertical (y) directions.
+* Discretization in the horizontal (x) and vertical (y) directions

-* cti file containing species that will be tracked.
+* cti file containing species that will be tracked

-* Name of species for which the plot/animation will be produced.
+* Name of species for which the plot/animation will be produced

 ## Additional Options/Switches
 The user can also control different diffusive models, geometries, and solver methods by changing certain switch options:

 * Diffusion model options: 1 - Advection-diffusion model, 2 - Dusty gas model

 * Pore geometry options: 1 - Si pores arranged in squares, 2 - hexagonal arrangement

 * Solver method options: 1 - Backward differencing, 2 - RK45, 3 - LSODA

 * Animation options: 0 - does not produce/save animation, 1 - saves solution animation

 * The animation can further be controlled with the 'frames' option.
-If the user chooses frames = 0 then a frame is created for each time step.
+If the user

+chooses frames = 0 then a frame is created for each time step.
 This can end up taking a long time for solutions with a large number of time steps.
 To save time in generating this animation, the user can specify a number of frames to be saved.